Victorspy-web/elearning-platform/README.md

 Django Elearning Platform
 =============================

-### To setup, make sure to install requirements.txt file in a virtual env
+### To setup, make sure to install the requirements.txt file in a virtual env

 <br>

 ```
-Put the client ID and secret in a model/db entry for the social auth apps enabled.
-Do this in the django admin interface
+Put the client ID and secret in a model/DB entry for the social auth apps enabled.
+Do this in the Django admin interface

+Add domain names to sites in the admin panel Eg. 127.0.0.1:8000 or localhost:8000
 ```

 ```